dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

                 determined by the last return
                 statement executed.
             Since finally clause always
-                executes, a return statement
+                executes, there can be many return
-                executed in the finally clause
-                will always be the last one
-                executed.
+                statements executed.
         """
         while 1:
             try: